-2.4 Data Sources
+2.4.
+Data sources

-Historic production data for the major coal producing regions in the United States was obtained from the United States Geological Survey (USGS) COALPROD Database (Milici, 1997) for the years 1800-1995.
-Data from the USGS consisted of yearly production quantities of coal, in units of short tons^a, for all coal producing states in the US which are divided into five regions: (i) Appalachian, (ii) Illinois Basin, (iii) Gulf Coast, (iv) Great Plains, and (v) Western coal producing regions.
+Historical production data for the major coal-producing regions in the United States were obtained from the United States Geological Survey (USGS) COALPROD Database (Milici, 1997) for the years 1800-1995.
+Data from the USGS consisted of yearly production quantities of coal, in units of short tons, for all coal-producing states in the US which are divided into five regions: (i) Appalachian, (ii) Illinois Basin, (iii) Gulf Coast, (iv) Great Plains, and (v) Western coal-producing regions.
 The Appalachian region is comprised of the states Alabama, Georgia, Kentucky, Maryland, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.
 The Illinois Basin region consists of Illinois and Indiana.
 The Gulf Coast region consists of Louisiana and Texas.
 The Great Plains region consists of North Dakota and South Dakota.
 The Western region is comprised of Arizona, Colorado, Montana, New Mexico, Utah, and Wyoming.
 A second source of data was the United States Information Administration (EIA) coal production database (EIA, 2011a) for the years 1960-2008.
-Data after 2008 was omitted to provide a more conservative fitting procedure.
+Data after 2008 were omitted to provide a more conservative fitting procedure.
 The worldwide economic crisis starting in 2008 and the increase in production of natural gas from hydraulic fracturing in the US have reduced demand for coal.
 This decline would bias the fitting procedure to predict earlier peak production years and lower URRs.
 The omission allows for the fitting results to give more conservative forecasts of US coal production as it would have likely proceeded based on the previous trend without these two confounding components.
-The USGS production data from 1800 to 1995 was combined with production data from the EIA database, for each state, for the years 1996-2008.
+The USGS production data from 1800 to 1995 were combined with production data from the EIA database, for each state, for the years 1996-2008.
 In the overlapping years 1960-1995 both datasets agreed with each other with a maximum error of 3.3%.
-In these overlapping years the USGS production data was used.
-Thus a historic dataset, from 1800-2008, of yearly production of coal in million short tons was generated from the combined USGS and EIA databases.
-There were several states with some coal production included in the EIA database that were excluded from the USGS long term database, namely Alaska, Arkansas, Kansas, Mississippi, Missouri, and Oklahoma.
+In these overlapping years the USGS production data were used.
+Thus a historical dataset, from 1800 to 2008, of yearly production of coal in million short tons was generated from the combined USGS and EIA databases.
+There were several states with some coal production included in the EIA database that were excluded from the USGS long-term database, namely Alaska, Arkansas, Kansas, Mississippi, Missouri, and Oklahoma.
 However, all of these states were observed to be in a post peak declining production phase and had negligible production, only making up 0.5% of US production, and hence were omitted from the analysis.
 The EIA database further provided average energy content of coal produced in each state per year, in units of million British Thermal Units (BTU) per short ton, for all its years.
 This energy content factor, converting raw tons of coal to BTU of energy, was multiplied by each state's production for years 1960-2008.
-For years 1800-1959, the average energy content for coal produced in 1960 was used.^b The yearly production and yearly gross energy production of coal for each of the five regions were then added to produce a yearly quantity of production for (i) raw coal and (ii) gross energy for the entire United States.
-Data from the National Coal Resource Data Systems (NCRDS) State Cooperatives Project (USGS, 2014b) lists the rank of coal reserves in each state as either anthracite, bituminous, sub-bituminous, or lignite.
+For years 1800-1959, the average energy content for coal produced in 1960 was used.
+The yearly production and yearly gross energy production of coal for each of the five regions were then added to produce a yearly quantity of production for (i) raw coal and (ii) gross energy for the entire United States.
+Data from the National Coal Resource Data Systems (NCRDS) State Cooperatives Project (USGS, 2014b) list the rank of coal reserves in each state as either anthracite, bituminous, sub-bituminous, or lignite.
 Each coal rank has an energy content associated with it measured in units of million BTU per short ton.
-The energy content of each rank of coal has a relatively wide range, so it is not possible determine the explicit energy content from only the rank information.
-The energy content ranges of coal within each rank vary enough that there can be overlap of these ranges between the various ranks.
-Anthracite and bituminous coals lie in an energy range of 24-32 with the majority of the supply of the former occupying higher values and majority of the supply of the latter having lower values within these bounds.
-Sub-bituminous and lignite coals have energy values in the ranges of 16.6-24 and 10-
+The energy content of each rank of coal has a relatively wide range, so it is not possible to determine the explicit energy content from only the rank information.
+The energy content ranges of coal

-^a One short ton = 2000 pounds
+&lt;sup>1 One short ton = 2000 pounds.